Krishnanu-nag/Hostel-Management-Full-Stack/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Important Notice
+## Important Notice and Warning

-**Do not copy the code from this repository without permission.
-Strict action will be taken against unauthorized use.**
+**Do not copy the code.
+Strict actions will be taken since the code is embedded with security meta tags, and anyone copying the code will be visible to us.
+GitHub will block the account responsible for any unauthorized copying.**

 ## Connect With Me
 - **Portfolio:** [Krishnanu Nag](https://krishnanu-nag.github.io/Portfolio_final/index.html)